casveen/Enigma/readme.md

 Each letter (A-Z) has a bundle of wires representing the value it is steckered to.
 f. ex, there are 26 wires representing the value A is steckered to.
 So, there are 26 bundles (A-Z) with 26 wires each (steckered to A-Z).
-This is represented by an array of wires, Wire ***wires, where the first index is the bundle and the second index is the wire in the bundle.
+This is represented by an array of wires, Wire tripplepointer wires, where the first index is the bundle and the second index is the wire in the bundle.
 We use a tripple pointer since we want the array elements to be pointers to a specific wire.